the-real-alrafi/the-real-alrafi/README.md

 </table>

 ---
- <b>About Me~ </b><br>
+<b><span style="font-size:24px;">About Me~</span></b><br>
+<b><span style="font-size:18px;">
-<b>Passionate software developer specializing in web development, driven by innovation and a love for elegant problem-solving.
+Passionate software developer specializing in web development, driven by innovation and a love for elegant problem-solving.
 I thrive on exploring cutting-edge technologies, collaborating with talented developers, and turning ideas into meaningful, high-impact solutions.
 Every line of code is a step toward growth and excellence.
-Let’s connect and build something extraordinary together.</b>
+Let’s connect and build something extraordinary together.
+</span></b>

 ---